Now and Next Renown

 Whilst a hospitality case from a daytime business district coffee shop, similar steers apply within our selling pursuit.

-How many an enterprise are on top of these two questions, and is your Sales effort one of the clever few?
+How many an enterprise are on top of these two questions?
+And is your Sales effort one of the clever few?